shivamyadav9897/DecipheringDecisions/README.md

 All course materials, including lecture slides, reading lists, and assignments, will be available in this repository.

 - Meeting Slides
-- Assignment 0 - Python and Pandas basics
+- Assignment 0 - Getting familiar with Python
+- Assignment 1 - Analyzing International Indices and Equities
+- Assignment 2 - Formulating a Trading Strategy
+- Mini Project - Implementation and Analysis of Financial Models
+- Assignment 3 - Volatility-Based Trading Strategy
+- Assignment 4 - Introduction to Game Theory
+- Final Projet - Replicating a Game-Theoretical Approach

 ## Learning Resources